Get insider access

 The Anker Soundcore P40i are Bluetooth wireless earbuds, so you can't use them wired.

-The Anker Soundcore P40i are sub-par for phone calls.
+The Anker Soundcore P40i are passable for phone calls.
 Their mic system doesn't capture speech with great accuracy, and your voice sounds a bit thin and distorted.
 The call controls are fairly limited compared to how much you can customize the audio playback and listening mode controls.
-Their noise isolation is fine in quiet spaces, but it's not very effective in noisy spaces.
-Their mic system does a decent job suppressing background noise, though the mic's initial recording quality impacts the overall fidelity.
+Their noise isolation will handle background noise in most situations as well.
+Their mic system does a decent job suppressing background noise, though the mic's initial recording quality impacts overall fidelity.

 Pros